APLMOOC/APLMOOC/docs/course/ch6/part3.md

 A common operation in the manipulation of time data is the formatting of a period of time into a standard format in terms of days, hours, minutes, and seconds.
 This appears, for example, when calculating the time difference between two dates.

-A similar problem of grouping numbers is converting between decimal and binary, a very common operation when dealing with encoding or decoding numbers numbers between human-readable data and machine data.
+A similar problem of grouping numbers is converting between decimal and binary, a very common operation when dealing with encoding or decoding numbers between human-readable data and machine data.

 The same calculation even appears when dealing with measurements and converting between measurement systems, such length or weight in SI or imperial units.